 Idaho is replete with big game, both herbivorous and carnivorous.
 Moose are the largest herbivores in the Salmon-Challis National Forest, they generally stick to higher elevations.
 Elk, mule deer, and white-tailed deer are also common in the forests and shrublands.
 Higher up, clinging to terrain too rugged for other creatures, you’ll find mountain goats and bighorn sheep.
 And, down in the plains, pronghorn antelope roam, ready to run away at over 50 miles per hour at the first sign of danger.

 Smaller mammals in the largest forest in Idaho include the typical gamut of cottontails, hares, raccoons, and bats.
 The smallest mammals around are the shrews, moles, mice, rats, and voles that fall prey to small predators.
-These include coyote, birds of prey, snakes, and more.
+These include coyotes, birds of prey, snakes, and more.

-Bald eagles are among the most famous of birds living in the Salmon-Challis National Forest.
+Bald eagles are among the most famous birds living in the Salmon-Challis National Forest.
 The largest forest in Idaho is also home to red-tailed hawks, great horned owls, golden eagles, and ospreys.
 Herons and sandhill cranes hunt the rivers and lakes, while wild turkeys trot the forests and shrublands.
-Bird hunters can also find many species of game bird, including California quails, Hungarian partridges, blue grouse, spruce grouse, and, of course, turkeys.
+Bird hunters can also find many species of game birds, including California quails, Hungarian partridges, blue grouse, spruce grouse, and, of course, turkeys.
 The forest also boasts yellow warblers, mountain bluebirds, pileated woodpeckers, and a wide variety of sparrows and other songbirds.

 Fish, Amphibians, and Reptiles

 In certain parts of the largest forest in Idaho, it’s important to keep your eye out for rattlesnakes.
 But, if you’re looking to fish, look no further.
-The rivers and lakes of the Salmon-Challis National Forest offer up world class fishing.
+The rivers and lakes of the Salmon-Challis National Forest offer up world-class fishing.
 Chief among game fish is the cutthroat trout, followed closely but rainbow trout, brook trout, golden trout, and bull trout.
-Other species of game fish include suckers, smallmouth bass, redside shiners, dace, chiselmouth, sculpin, northern pikeminnow, grayling, and mountain whitefish.
+Other species of game fish include suckers, smallmouth bass, redside shiners, dace, chisel mouth, sculpin, northern pikeminnow, grayling, and mountain whitefish.
 And, at certain times of the year, you can even fish for steelhead, sockeye salmon, and Chinook salmon.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.